xaionaro-go/ffstream/.github/instructions/general.instructions.md

 - When strong input expectations exist, validate inputs.
 If no error channel exists, use an assertion (or equivalent invariant enforcement).
 - Maintain internal semantic consistency: one source of truth for each piece of logic/constant, within the touched scope.
 - Split logic into distinct functions when there is an opportunity to do so.
 Prefer small functions, but do not split a self-sufficient thought into pieces that are no longer semantically self-sufficient.
+- Always satisfy the linter.

 ## 11. Output verbosity
 - If you designed something, build information-dense documentation in directory `doc` of the relevant project.
 - Keep outputs in the chat short.
 - Again: do not write long texts in the chat!
 Let me repeat: DO NOT WRITE LONG TEXTS IN THE CHAT!
+KEEP IT AS CONCISE AND INFORMATION DENSE AS POSSIBLE!
 - If you don't have anything conclusive then don't write more than 3 sentences per message.
 - On success, report only:
   - Status: DONE